-Cardiovascular endurance is your ability to keep going when your blood starts pumping and your heart starts thumping during demanding exercise such as running or cycling.
-The cardiovascular system, (your heart, lungs and blood vessels), work to fuel the body with oxygen during intense exercise.
+Cardiovascular endurance is your ability to keep going when your blood starts pumping and your heart starts thumping during demanding exercises such as running or cycling.
+The cardiovascular system, (your heart, lungs, and blood vessels), work to fuel the body with oxygen during intense exercise.
 Running is one of the best ways to increase your cardiovascular endurance but any form of aerobic exercise will be beneficial.

 5. Body Fat Composition

 Finally, body fat composition refers to the amount of fat you are carrying at any given time.
 There are two main ways to test your level of body fat, either using calipers or specialized scales.
 Calipers measure the thickness of a fold of your skin to gauge the average amount of fat.
 Specialized electronic scales use a small electrical current that runs through your body to measure the amount of resistance from body fat.
 Neither method is one hundred percent accurate but they both give a fair idea of the amount of body fat you are carrying.

 How to Accurately Test Your Level of Fitness